isgasho/qingcloud-go/README.md

    ChaiShushan <chaishushan@gmail.com>

 COMMANDS:
+     lake, make  build target with lakefile.lua
      help, h     Shows a list of commands or help for one command

    SDK API Style Command:
      alarm               AlarmService